-As we move toward reducing the long-term economic impacts of the pandemic, we’re committed to rebuilding and reimagining more equitable and resilient communities.
-United Way’s Resilient Families Initiative will provide supportive housing services, prioritizing families of color with the highest risk of being displaced and divert these families from becoming houseless.
+You can help families make one less difficult choice between paying for rent or healthcare, making their car payment or paying for electricity.
+Your donation to United Way’s Resilient Families Initiative will provide supportive housing services, prioritizing families of color with the highest risk of being displaced and divert them from becoming houseless.

 Through nonprofit partners across our four counties (Clackamas, Multnomah, Washington Counties, OR and Clark County, WA), UWCW will provide rent and utilities assistance so vulnerable families can remain stably housed.

-We need your support to help our community recover, become more resilient, while building a more inclusive and equitable region where all families have the resources and opportunities to thrive.
+Make a gift today to build a more inclusive and equitable region where all families have the resources and opportunities to thrive.